 CM: To what degree are Ukrainians even going to have a choice, though?

-VI: That’s another question, because as far as I can see from the polls, many people from the Eastern Ukraine are actually not going to vote in the coming presidential elections.
+VI: That’s another question, because as far as I can see from the polls, many people from Eastern Ukraine are actually not going to vote in the coming presidential elections.
 Or if they turn out at all, they are going to vote against all candidates.
-So whoever wins the coming presidential elections will have serious problems with legitimacy, at least in the Eastern Ukraine.
+So whoever wins the coming presidential elections will have serious problems with legitimacy, at least in Eastern Ukraine.

 CM: You know our media really likes to try to find a celebrity within any story.
 And the celebrity that they have found here is Yulia Tymoshenko.
 Some people have referred to Yulia Tymoshenko as Ukraine’s Sarah Palin.
-How would you describe the potential for Yulia Tymoshenko to be the next leader of the Ukraine, and does it even matter if all she really represents is another neoliberal government running Ukraine?
+How would you describe the potential for Yulia Tymoshenko to be the next leader of Ukraine, and does it even matter if all she really represents is another neoliberal government running Ukraine?

 VI: I would compare her not as much with Sarah Palin, probably, as with Eva Perón, the wife of the 20th century Argentinian leader.
 She is actually a dangerous person.
 I am quite sure, if she were faced with something like the Maidan uprising against her, she would be much more ready to suppress it—even more than Yanukovych, for example, or any other major politician in Ukraine.

 And at this moment she doesn’t have good chances to win the elections.
 She is far behind Petro Poroshenko.
-One of the reasons why all these protests in the Eastern Ukraine started now, and why they are so violent, is actually to halt the national elections in May—to postpone them and give Tymoshenko some time to gain more popularity among Ukrainians.
+One of the reasons why all these protests in Eastern Ukraine started now, and why they are so violent, is actually to halt the national elections in May—to postpone them and give Tymoshenko some time to gain more popularity among Ukrainians.